AlaahamdyWork/todolis/README.md

     so I took a decision to display the first 5 tasks of all users due date is today.

   2- I put todolist block in content region in drupal 7 but for drupal 8 i tried to use hock_preprocess
-     to set region but I couldn't .
+     to set region code deidn't work , you can set the region from the administration admin/structure/block .

  ## Notes
    - in export and import excel